Recruitment agencies and consultants in Dubai

 - Teachaway or Teach Away - maybe, we're not so sure about them, given some of the stories from teachers in the Abu Dhabi schools PPP program.

 - In between the good schools for teachers (there aren't many), and the outright scams and hoaxes, are many mediocre to bad schools.
 You won't change them, but they might change you, for the worse.
 Try to figure out what price you are going to pay in return for their (usually poor) salaries and opportunity to live in the UAE to find a better job in a better school (don't assume you can, but it is possible).
-See the teaching in Dubai pros and cons for more information.
+See the pros and cons of teaching in Dubai for more information.

 Recruitment Agencies in Dubai with question marks